-When hunting dove and quail, it's best to pick No. 7, 7.5 or 8 shot.
+When hunting dove and quail, it's best to pick No. 7, 7.5, or 8 shot.
 Anything bigger creates gaps in the shotgun patterns the birds might fly through.
 Also, the larger shot might tear up the birds too much.
-Any shotgun bore or gauge size is suitable given distance accommodations.
+Any shotgun bore, or gauge size is suitable given distance accommodations.
 Remember, a tiny .410-bore shotgun won't reach out as far as a 12-gauge will.

 Fire a test shot pattern into a sheet of paper at different distances and see what shot size works well in your shotgun.
 Rabbits don't require a magnum load or heavy game load, but squirrel shots way up in a tree can use such a load.
 An improved cylinder choke is great for rabbits, but go full choke for squirrels.

 Coyotes are best targeted up close with buckshot-sized loads.
-Smaller buckshot loads like No. 4 Buck will carry many pellets out to the critter and still pack a punch a ways out.
+Smaller buckshot loads like No. 4 Buck will carry many pellets out to the critter and still pack a punch ways out.
 A 12-gauge shotgun is perfect for this role using 3-inch magnum loads or even the larger 3.5-inch loads if your shotgun is chambered for them.

 Deer hunting is usually with shotgun slugs.
 Soft-lead, Foster-style slugs are the classic choice from smooth-bore shotguns.
 If you have a rifled barrel, sabot slugs increase accuracy and give you a better projectile to launch with better accuracy.
 Don't fire lead Foster slugs from a rifled barrel.
 They'll be inaccurate and foul the rifling badly with lead deposits.

 Do you like articles about the outdoors?
 Click here to view more articles by Eric Nestor.
-You can follow him @ericthewoodsman on Twitter, The Classic Woodsman on Facebook, and @theclassicwoodsman on Instagram.
+You can follow @ericthewoodsman on Twitter, The Classic Woodsman on Facebook, and @theclassicwoodsman on Instagram.
 You can view more Nestor Photography photos at Nestor Photography.